 6.2 While we strive to protect your Personal Data, we cannot ensure the security of the information you transmit to us via the Internet, when you browse our websites, or use our applications and/or digital services, and the method of electronic storage.
 We urge you to take every precaution to protect your Personal Data when you are on the Internet, when you browse our websites, or use our applications and/or digital services.
 We recommend that you change your passwords often, use a combination of letters and numbers, and ensure that you use a secure browser.

-6.3 If applicable, you undertake to keep your username and password secure and confidential and shall not disclose or permit it to be disclosed to any unauthorised person, and to inform us as soon as reasonably practicable if you know or suspect that someone else knows your username and password or believe the confidentiality of your username and password has been lost, stolen or compromised in any way or that actual or possible unauthorised transactions have taken place.
-We are not liable for any damages resulting from any security breaches, on unauthorised and/or fraudulent use of your username and password.
+6.3 If applicable, you undertake to keep your username and password secure and confidential and shall not disclose or permit it to be disclosed to any unauthorized person, and to inform us as soon as reasonably practicable if you know or suspect that someone else knows your username and password or believe the confidentiality of your username and password has been lost, stolen or compromised in any way or that actual or possible unauthorized transactions have taken place.
+We are not liable for any damages resulting from any security breaches, on unauthorized and/or fraudulent use of your username and password.

 7. Contacting Us – Feedback, Withdrawal of Consent, Access and Correction of your Personal Data

 (a) have any questions or feedback relating to your Personal Data or our Data Protection Policy;

 (b) would like to withdraw your consent to any use of your Personal Data as set out in this Data Protection Policy; or